Wednesday, May 17 - Saturday, June 17, 2023

 David Lynch once described his stunning debut feature simply as “a dream of dark and troubling things,” but the unclassifiable ERASERHEAD is so much more: an expressionistic headtrip, a Grand Guignol nightmare, a pitch-black comedy of manners, and even a deeply personal allegory about the (post-) nuclear family.
 Amidst a monochromatic wasteland teeming with smoke and shadows, Jack Nance’s wire-haired wage slave Henry struggles to navigate the horrors of mutant offspring, sinister hallucinations and, most terrifying of all, his new in-laws.
 A midnight movie sensation at the original Waverly Theater, ERASERHEAD returns to 6th Ave.

-Screening as part of our Winter 2022 series, “Waverly Midnights: Late-Night Favorites.”
+Previously screened as part of our Winter 2022 series, “Waverly Midnights: Late-Night Favorites.”

 - Country USA